You are here

 - Have Accepted the Awards on Your Award Summary

-- Complete your To-Do List on MyCSULB
+- Complete your To-Do List on your MyCSULB Student Center

 - Be maintaining Satisfactory Academic Progress (SAP)

-- If your pending financial aid is greater than your tuition and fee charges, you do not need to make any payment towards your tuition and fees prior to your aid being released.
+- If your pending financial aid is greater than your tuition and fee charges, you do not need to make any payment towards your tuition and fees prior to your aid being released

-- If your pending financial aid does not fully cover your tuition and fees, you must pay the difference out of pocket by the fee payment deadlines to avoid being dropped from your classes.
+- If your pending financial aid does not fully cover your tuition and fees, you must pay the difference out of pocket by the fee payment deadlines to avoid being dropped from your classes

-- If you have signed up for an installment plan – you are still required to make any payments that are due until your financial aid is released
+- If you have signed up for an installment plan, you are still required to make any payments that are due until your financial aid is released

 If you have not been awarded financial aid, or have no pending aid displayed, by your fee payment deadline, you will need to contact Student Financial Services to make payment arrangements and avoid cancellation of your classes.